 - what the challenges are in terms of space utilization for the treatment equipment, as well as the costs.

 To listen to this episode, click the play button above.
-If you prefer downloading and listening later, click the cloud icon.
 You can subscribe to Megayacht News Radio via Apple Podcasts, Google Play Music, iHeartRadio Podcasts, Spotify or Superyacht Radio’s YachtCast.
 As soon as each new episode releases, you’ll be the first to know, and hear.